A rainscreen wall is an exterior wall construction design that improves an exterior wall’s ability to manage water and stay dry.

 When installing plywood sheathing, cut so the panels start and end on a stud.
 Panels should be carried the entire height of the wall – from rim joist to top plate if possible.
 This will tie together and reinforce the entire wall frame.
 Start the bottom of the plywood panel just above the bottom edge of the rim joist and above the block to help prevent water wicking from below.

 Prior to fastening sheathing, locate and protect and wiring and plumbing passing through framing members or within the wall cavity with the appropriate shields and nailing plates.
 In addition, I like to take several pictures of the wall cavity prior to installing the sheathing as a reference while nailing the panels.

-When fastening the plywood panels to the wall frame, use appropriate fasteners and an appropriate spacing schedule.
+Fasten the plywood panels to the wall frame using appropriate fasteners and an appropriate spacing schedule.
 Local building codes may require certain fastener size, style and schedule – this is especially true in Florida and other hurricane or earthquake prone locations.
 In general wood panel sheathing should be fastened with 8d – 10d equivalent nails spaced 6″ at the edges and 8 – 12″ in the field.

 When driving fasteners, it is important to not over-drive the head of the fastener.
 Nails and screws with heads that penetrate the sheathing panel are known to loose significant holding power.
 Just set the head flush to the sheathing surface when fastening sheathing.

 Coated, galvanized, ring shank, spiral shank and other specialized nail designs typically have better holding characteristics compared to plain smooth shank nails.
 I used 2 1/2″ galvanized ring shank nails to fasten the plywood with 6″ edge spacing and 8″ field spacing.
 I did not use adhesives or caulk between the panels and framing.